Yellowstone National Park Bison Management Plan

 Yellowstone National Park » Yellowstone National Park Bison Management Plan » Document List

-The FEIS also considers the bison management actions likely to occur on lands outside the park in Montana, maintains NPS's continued commitment to working with the State of Montana, Tribes, and other federal partners to balance bison management efforts, while acknowledging the NPS does not have jurisdiction or control over actions such as hunting or tolerance for bison beyond the park boundary.
+The decision considers the limited summer and winter habitat outside the park and acknowledges the NPS does not have jurisdiction or control over actions such as hunting or tolerance for bison beyond the park boundary.

 Contact Information